 Students have the opportunity to produce a large body of work and a portfolio at Level Two that becomes a gateway for university entry.
 We offer Visual Arts Merit and Excellence subject endorsement at Level One, Two and Three and Scholarship at Level Three should a student be a strong candidate.
+All individual Level Three Visual Arts subjects offer 14 external credits per course and are all university approved subjects.

+PRIMARY INDUSTRIES PI SERVICE INDUSTRIES SI SOCIAL &

+COMMUNITY

+SERVICES

-PRIMARY INDUSTRIES PI SERVICE INDUSTRIES SI SOCIAL & COMMUNITY SERVICES S & C MANUFACTURING & TECHNOLOGY M & T CONSTRUCTION & INFRASTRUCTURE C & I CREATIVE INDUSTRIES C
+S & C

+MANUFACTURING & TECHNOLOGY M & T CONSTRUCTION & INFRASTRUCTURE C & I

-VISU AL ART
+VISUAL ART

-NC EA LEVEL 1 ART 101